kartoffelpflanze/ODIS-file-unpacker/README.md

 This script searches for JAR or ZIP archives (recursively) starting from the given folder.
 It unpacks all files, maintaining the original structure.

-It must be mentioned that these archives are massive, so maybe copy the files you want to some other folder instead of asking the script to unpack everything.

 > [!TIP]
 > ```powershell
 > python unpack_didb_data.py "C:\ProgramData\OS\DIDB\data" "O:/DIDB_data"